dwshadle/florence-price-catalog/_pages/index.md

 permalink: /
 ---

 This open-access catalog aims to present high-quality information about the musical works written by composer Florence B. Price.
-A digital catalog that can keep pace with the evolving landscape of Price performance and scholarship is essential to serve growing interest in Price and her music around the world.
+A digital catalog that can keep pace with the evolving landscape of Price performance and scholarship is essential to serve growing global interest in Price and her music.

 <p style="text-align: center;"><b>View the <a href="https://dwshadle.github.io/test/_pages/complete-works/">table of contents.</a></b></p>